Joginder Jaswant Singh: Early career

 In January 1961, Joginder joined the 25th course of the National Defence Academy, and was still a cadet when the Sino-Indian War broke out in 1962.
 The deputy commandant of the NDA at the time, Brigadier Hoshiar Singh, was given command of a brigade under the 4th Infantry Division and was killed in action.
 Largely unprepared for war and humiliated by its defeats, the Indian armed forces underwent a large-scale expansion after hostilities ended, with emergency commissions given to several thousand candidates from 1963 to 1965.
 The one-year training at the NDA was shortened to seven months, as a result of which Joginder and his class were commissioned early as second lieutenants on 2 August 1964, with Joginder receiving his officer's pips from his father at the passing-out ceremony.
 His grandfather Atma Singh also gave him his blessing, saying, "God willing, the son of a private shall be a Karnail, and the son of the Karnail shall be a Jarnail!"

 Gen. Singh is an alumnus of the National Defence Academy and was commissioned into the 9 Maratha Light Infantry on 2 August 1964.
-He received the colour of the battalion from the late president Dr. Zakir Hussain at the Investiture Parade in 1968.
+He received the colour of the battalion from the late president Dr. Zakir Husain at the Investiture Parade in 1968.

 During his tenure with the 7th and 9th Maratha LI and also while on higher command and staff appointments, General Singh has served in Jammu & Kashmir, Nagaland, Arunachal Pradesh, Sikkim, and Jyotirmath in Uttarakhand.
 He was awarded the Vishisht Seva Medal during his command tenure with the 9 Maratha Light Infantry in Arunachal Pradesh.
 He later commanded the 5th Maratha LI at Hyderabad in the rank of colonel.
 A consistent front-runner, he was the youngest and one of the first in his batch to attend Staff College, Senior Command, Higher Command and National Defence College courses.
 He has contributed articles to regimental and other professional journals and his thesis on "Sino-Indian Border Dispute" and "Strategy to Boost Defence Exports" have been highly acclaimed.
-He has the honour of being India's first Defence attaché to Algeria (1987–1990).
+He also has the honour of being India's first Defence attaché to Algeria (1987–1990).

 After returning from Algeria, General Singh commanded the 79th (Independent) Mountain Brigade in the Baramula Sector, Jammu & Kashmir, during the peak of insurgency there in 1991–92.
 During this tenure, he was gravely wounded in action leading from the front, in a fierce engagement with terrorists infiltrating across the Line of Control (LoC).
 For that operation, he received the War Wound Medal and was awarded the Chief of Army Staff's Commendation.
 He was nominated to attend the prestigious National Defence College (NDC) course in 1993.
 He was posted as Deputy Director General Operational Logistics in Army HQ after the NDC Course.